jayu/nodemcu-app/README.md

 - 📦 **Bundler** that is able to merge many source files into one
 - 🚢 **Uploader** that integrates already existing `nodemcu-uploader` or `nodemcu-tool` to bring all-in-one command for deploying your projects to the ESP
 - 🖴 Ability to compile and upload **Lua byte code** or **LFS** image to save precious RAM.
 It's utilizing Lua cross compiler.
+- 🇾 Multi environment support to have different settings per device or firmware build including the power of env variables.

 #### Coming soon

 - 📥 Installing Lua packages from Luarocks or NodeMCU Github repo
-- 🇾 Multi environment support to be able to have different settings for ESP32 and ESP8266
 - 🕶️ watch mode for upload script to focus exclusively on coding

 ### TypeScript for micro controllers